 - Reduce budget deficit through fiscal consolidation

-- Increase bank rates to attract money into UK and keep the Pound at its target rate in the gold standard.
+- Increase bank rates to attract money into the UK and keep the Pound at its target rate in the gold standard.

 In 1931, the government was under great pressure.
-There was risk of a global financial crisis spilling over into London markets.
+There was a risk of a global financial crisis spilling over into London markets.
 The Pound was overvalued and there was a fear, the government would be unable to maintain the value of Sterling.
 The real economy was also in bad shape, with record levels of unemployment and growing social unrest at the extent of the recession.
 The Treasury put great pressure on the government to pursue fiscal austerity and reduce the budget deficit. (see: Treasury view) It was felt it was essential to balance the budget and restore confidence in the Pound.

-In the 1931 budget, the chancellor Lord Snowden and Ramsay MacDonald accepted the necessity of implement budget cuts.
+In the 1931 budget, the chancellor Lord Snowden and Ramsay MacDonald accepted the necessity to implement budget cuts.
 Unemployment benefits were cut and public sector wages were also cut.
 This split the Labour party, and MacDonald formed a coalition of mostly Conservative MPs to pass the budget.

 1931 Leaving the Gold Standard

 Ironically, the budget cuts failed to protect the pound anyway.
 One important reason is that real interest rates were already crippling high at over 8%.
-The Bank of England were reluctant to further increase rates, given the depth of the recession.
+The Bank of England was reluctant to further increase rates, given the depth of the recession.
 By September 1931, Britain had left the gold standard and devalued the Pound.

 Recovery from 1932